drthakur/servicenow-alerting-extension/README.md

 	e.
 Assign the SERVICENOW_VERSION variable to be the target version of ServiceNow instance you are sending alerts to.
 Valid values are "Calgary" and "Dublin".

 ###3.
+Upload the ServiceNow update sets
+In case you're using the Calgary release, upload the update set found in the ``<Controller Home>/custom/update_sets/AppDynamics4Calgary.xml``
+In case you're using the Dublin release, upload the update set found in the ``<Controller Home>/custom/update_sets/AppDynamics.xml``
+###4.
 Modify the createServiceNowTicket.sh file using the following table to correspond with the parameters in the params.sh file:

 <table>
 	<tr>